 Hi, my name is Mary Beth Tinker.

 Nearly a half-century ago, I was part of a group of students in Des Moines, Iowa who made history by wearing black armbands to school to mourn the Vietnam War dead, and support a Christmas truce.
 My brother, John, and our friend, Chris Eckhardt, were among the others, along with Chris Singer, Ross Peterson, Bruce Clark, and Perry Hutchison.
 Even my little sister and brother, Hope and Paul, wore armbands, saying “we want peace, too!”

-At the time, making history was the last thing on our minds.
+Making history was the last thing on our minds.

 I was a shy 13-year-old, John had just turned 15, and Chris was 16.But we did make history, eventually winning a landmark Supreme Court ruling in favor of First Amendment rights for students.The year was 1965, when about 1000 soldiers had been killed in Vietnam.
 Inspired by an antiwar rally in Washington, DC, we wore the armbands to mourn the dead and to support Robert F. Kennedy’s call for a Christmas truce.
 A few hours after school started, I was sent out of algebra class and told to remove my armband by the vice principal.
 I did, but was suspended anyway.
 Within days, others were punished as well.Four years later, following heated school board meetings, death threats to our families, a fantastic ACLU lawyer named Dan Johnston, and two lower federal court cases, the United States Supreme Court heard our case.

-The Tinker ruling is still cited in nearly every student First Amendment case (almost 6000 times, according to Lexus Nexus) and almost all American civics and history textbooks.
+The Tinker ruling is still cited in nearly every student First Amendment case (almost 6000 times, according to Lexus-Nexus) and almost all American civics and history textbooks.
 It’s popular for History Day projects ,too!

-So, I’ve decided to do more.
-Along with attorney Mike Hiestand, who has helped 15,000 students, teachers and administrators navigate student speech issues over the past two decades, I’m going on the “Tinker Tour” — a bus (or RV) tour across the country to promote youth voices, free speech and a free press.
+So, I decided to do more.
+Along with Student Press Law Center attorney Mike Hiestand, who has helped 15,000 students, teachers and administrators with student speech issues, I embarked on a “Tinker Tour” in 2013 to promote youth voices, free speech and a free press.
 The goal was to bring real-life civics lessons to students through the Tinker armband story and the stories of other young people.